ReeceGoding/Frustration-One-Year-With-R/README.md

     This gives us a matrix with first row `c(1, 4, 7)`.
 This goes against the usual English convention of reading from left to right.
-    It is also inconsistent with functions like `apply()`, where `MARGIN=1` corresponds to their by-row version and `MARGIN=2` is for by-column.
+    It is also inconsistent with functions like `apply()`, where `MARGIN = 1` corresponds to their by-row version and `MARGIN = 2` is for by-column (if R privileges columns, shouldn’t they be the `= 1` case?).
 This means that you can never really be sure if R is working in column order or row order.
 This is bad enough on its own, but it can also be a source of subtle bugs when working with matrices.
 Many mathematical functions don’t see any difference between a matrix and its transpose.

 -   There is no nice way to access the last element of a vector.
 Of all things, the idiomatic way is `x[length(x)]`.
 The only good part of